 The rare, specialty filter creates a modern twist on a vintage process, affecting the smooth and crisp feel of the vodka.

 A Special Thank You To Sarah Resta Photography

-Many of the pictures featured in this post are from Sarah Resta Photography.
+The pictures featured in this post are from our partner, Sarah Resta Photography.